justb4/justobjects.nl/content/projects/index.md

 ### Comment

-This project has helped us to quickly assemble materials and provide <a href="http://www.justobjects.nl/jo/training" target="_self">training</a> to our clients.
+This project has helped us to quickly assemble materials and provide [training][7] to our clients.
 There is a lot of free stuff like complete online Java courses, so check it out.

  [1]: http://www.geonovum.nl
  [2]: http://smartemission.ruhosting.nl/